Pauan/Immutable/doc/doc.rst

   Duplicate values are allowed, and duplicates don't have to be in the same order.

-  The values in the Tuple_ can have whatever order you want, but they are not sorted.
+  The values in a Tuple_ can have whatever order you want, but they are not sorted.
 If you want the values to be sorted, use a SortedSet_ instead.